linhnt89/zed-windows-builds/README.md

 ## Warning

-This is a personal repo built for my CPU with `-C target-cpu=alderlake`.
+This is a personal repo built for my CPU with `-C target-cpu=znver1`.
 You should not use this repo or its builds.
 Use the parent repo as it is generalized for any CPU.

 But if you're interested in getting nightly builds customized to your specific CPU, then fork this repo and run this cmd in your terminal: